 Your feedscrew is stuck…now what?
 Never fear!
 First thing’s first, follow the instructions in your extruder manual.
 Secondly, we recommend using a feedscrew jack to safely aid in this process.
 This jack employs a long, grooved bar between two hydraulic cylinders actuated by a lever or via push-button operation.
 A latch engages and pushes the bar forward the distance between the grooves.
-The latch is then retracted until it picks up the next groove.
+The latch is then retracted until it picks up the next groove (the above picture is a different model that uses a single cylinder; however, the procedure is the same).

-To give you an idea of what to expect, here are 10-steps applicable to feedscrew removal for most Davis-Standard extruders using a feedscrew jack.
+To give you an idea of what to expect, here are 10-steps applicable to feedscrew removal for most Davis-Standard extruders using a feedscrew jack (please remember the machine must be at operating temperatures for the below procedure).

 - Shut down the extruder.
 Shut off water and remove the rotary union and cooling pipe assemblies from the feedscrew.
 Be sure any pressure is relieved.